GerHobbelt/cef-wiki/ChromiumUpdate.md

 2\.
 Post a message to the chromium-dev mailing list explaining why the change broke CEF and either seeking additional information or suggesting a fix that works for both CEF and Chromium.

 3\.
-After feedback from the Chromium developers create a code review issue with the fix and publish it with the appropriate (responsible) developer(s) as reviewers.
+After feedback from the Chromium developers create an issue in the [Chromium issue tracker](http://crbug.com) and a [code review](http://www.chromium.org/developers/contributing-code) with the fix and publish it with the appropriate (responsible) developer(s) as reviewers.

 4\.
 Follow through with the Chromium developer(s) to get the code review committed.